miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Resulting in an equivalent resistance of  666.66 Ohms, which means that the current increased compared to the first example.
 We would now get a flowing current of 13.5mA.

-Let's arrange the test circuit to match the parallel arangement, and we  can see that the calculation still holds.

 You could compare adding a second resistor in parallel to adding a second tube in our water pipeline.
 A second tube would allow more water to flow through, effectively increasing the total flow rate, just as adding a second resistor in parallel decreases the total resistance and increases the current flow.

+Let's arrange a similar test circuit again.
+We use the two resistor (the 100Ohm, and 220 Ohm) from before again and hook them up in a parallel arrangement.
+The equivalent resistance is 68.75 Ohm, which results in a current of 130.9mA.
+As you can see, our calculation was correct again!

 To get a more vivid understanding of what exactly happens in the circuit, we also need to discuss Kirchhoff's laws.
 Kirchhoff's laws are fundamental in circuit analysis and consist of two main principles.

 #### Kirchhoff's Voltage Law
 One of Kirchhoff's laws states that in a closed loop, the sum of the directed voltages must be zero.